 Through a notification dated 4 January 2018, the FSSAI has issued directions regarding declaration of CINNAMON if used in food products.
 It has been brought to the notice of the FSSAI that some Food Safety Officers have been issuing notices to FBOs for ‘non-declaration’ of CINNAMON on products like upma mixes, masala, oats, masala poha, masala noodles where cinnamon is one of the ingredients.

-Declaration of Cinnamon on packages of food products is regulated by the Food Safety and Standards (Packaging and Labelling) Regulations 2011 under regulation ‘Specific Labelling Requirements of other Products’(2.4.4) wherein number 11 has the provision that
+Declaration of Cinnamon on packages of food products is regulated by the Food Safety and Standards (Packaging and Labelling) Regulations 2011 under regular tio‘Specific Labelling Requirements of other Products’(2.4.4) wherein number 11 has the provision that

 Every package containing CINNAMON shall bear the following label

-The declaration of Cinnamon (Dalchini) is applicable to a “package” containing Cinnamon as single ingredient.
+The declaration of Cinnamon (Dalchini) is applicable to a “package” containing Cinnamon as a single ingredient.

-Courmarin is a biologically-active naturally-occurring flavouring found in cinnamon but excessive use of courmarin could lead to liver damage.
-True cinnamon has very little courmarin as compared to cassia.
+Courmarin is a biologically-active naturally-occurring flavoring found in cinnamon but excessive use of coumarin could lead to liver damage.
+True cinnamon has very little coumarin as compared to cassia.
 The FSSAI has recently set standards for the maximum permissible limits of coumarin in foods.
 This is intended to curb the use of cassia in place of true cinnamon.
 Coumarin is typically found in a range of foods containing cinnamon, such as bakery products, breakfast cereals, spices, confectioneries, desserts and to some extent in beverages and milk products.